 - Primary users are those most instrumental in developing the project, most directly engaged in the project, and who stand to benefit the most from the outputs. - There should be a natural link between the need the project seeks to address and the primary users you identify.
 Be explicit about this link, indicating what aspect of the problem users are interested in and their associated needs. - State why you have chosen to collaborate with the particular set of users you identify, i.e., explain why being responsive to these users matters for addressing the issue. - Be explicit about how the project will meet the needs of the users, i.e., explain why they care about the project, how it meets their needs and makes a difference for their work. - There are many ways to present the users associated with a project in your proposal but it is important to be as specific as possible.
-This could include identifying individual users, naming groups of users the project will engage, e.g., a specific reserve or organization, government department, agency, working group, or some combination thereof. - While there may be others who will benefit from and have been engaged in the project in a less direct way, it is sufficient to focus on primary users. - Because this grant program is meant to address reserve management needs, it is appropriate to think of the reserves as one of the project's primary users, even if the project is led by reserve staff.
-Be explicit about which aspects of the reserve program will benefit from the project (i.e., land stewardship, training programs, monitoring etc.) - See tools for understanding intended users and reflections on engaging users tools.
+This could include identifying individual users, naming groups of users the project will engage, e.g., a specific reserve or organization, government department, agency, working group, or some combination thereof. - Because this grant program is meant to address reserve needs, it is appropriate to think of the reserves as one of the project's primary users, even if the project is led by reserve staff.
+Be explicit about which aspects of the reserve program will benefit from the project (i.e., land stewardship, training programs, monitoring etc.) - See understanding intended user needs and reflections on engaging users tools.